Mathématique: Chapter 52

 “Yes, sir,” Greer said, his diction sharpening.
 “Storm from hell.
 I remember.”

 “You happen to know anyone on the day shift with a good poker face?
-Maybe one of the recruits who came up with you?”
+Someone maybe willing to bend a reg, here or there?”

 “What’s her first name?”
 Young asked.

 “Vanessa,” Greer said.
-“She came up internal, same as I did.”
+“She came up internal, same as me.”

 “She’s on base now?”